Influences

 lost horizon 3

-Lost Horizon by James Hilton is the novel that introduced the mystical land of Shangri-La.
-Possibly based on Shambhala or the beyuls of Tibetan Buddhist belief, Shangri-La is a hidden utopia located somewhere in the Kunlun Mountains and dominated by the giant peak Karakal.
-Set in the early 1930s the narrative details the hijacking of a plane from India containing four people, including the main protagonist British Consul Hugh ‘Glory’ Conway, and their subsequent arrival at a mysterious lamasery and beautiful idyllic valley.
-Lost Horizon is a reflective and spiritual piece of work.
-Throughout its pages Hilton reveals the deep inner thoughts of Conway and his appreciation for a culture that attaches great importance to preserving generations of humanity’s most wonderful achievements in the arts, music, and literature.
-Shangri-La is populated by a society that does everything in moderation and ages so slowly that some of its members live to be over 200 years old.
-The abundance of time available to them and their focus on a contemplative lifestyle contrasts with the outside world’s rush to militarize and progress at all costs which, it is implied, is detrimental to everything held dear in Shangri-La.
-Lost Horizon is a fascinating piece of literature that still feels curiously apt today in our technology evolution-obsessed age.
+Lost Horizon, by James Hilton, is the novel that introduced the mystical land of Shangri-La.
+Possibly based on Shambhala or the beyuls of Tibetan Buddhist belief, Hilton’s fictional utopia is hidden somewhere in the Kunlun Mountains and is dominated by a giant peak called Karakal.
+Set in the early 1930s, the narrative concerns the hijacking of a plane that contains four passengers, including main protagonist Hugh ‘Glory’ Conway, and their arrival at Shangri-La.
+The idyllic valley sanctuary is populated by a society that does everything in moderation and ages so slowly that some of its members have lived for more than two centuries.
+Lost Horizon is a reflective and spiritual piece of writing.
+Throughout its pages, Hilton reveals Conway’s deep thoughts and his appreciation for a culture that attaches great importance to preserving generations of humanity’s achievements in the arts, music and literature.
+Shangri-La’s residents’ focus on a calm and contemplative lifestyle acts as a sharp contrast to the outside world’s rush to militarise and progress at any cost—a dichotomy that still feels relevant in today’s technology-obsessed age.

 The Sheltering Sky (1949)